Rental Application Forms: What to Include & Free Templates

 - Driver’s license state and number

-Having these up-to-date details will provide assistance for contacting applicants, especially if they become tenants.
-In addition, requiring applicant names and Social Security numbers allows landlords to properly run reports and prevent fraudulent applicants.
+Having these up-to-date details will assist in contacting applicants, especially if they become tenants.
+In addition, requiring applicant names and Social Security numbers allows landlords to run reports properly and prevent fraudulent applicants.
 If reports are returned blank, an applicant may not have been truthful about their application.
-Requesting vehicle information is needed so that property management is aware of which vehicles belong to residents and should be on the property.

-Pro tip: Many individuals are apprehensive about providing their Social Security number in writing.
-Let applicants know that running a proper background check and credit report is necessary.
-If applicants are still hesitant, allow them to call you to give the Social Security number over the phone rather than send it through email or an online tenant screening system.
+Pro tip: Many individuals are apprehensive about writing their Social Security number.
+Inform applicants that running a proper background check and credit report is necessary.
+If applicants are still hesitant, allow them to call you to give their Social Security number over the phone rather than send it through email.

 5. Other Occupants

 It’s imperative to know exactly who will live in each rental unit.
-Other occupants accompanying the tenant could be children, spouse, parents, siblings, roommates, or friends of the tenant.
-Even though some occupants may not be obligated to pay rent, for example, a 5-year-old child, it is still imperative the landlord knows who is living in the apartment.
+Other occupants accompanying the tenant could be children, spouses, parents, siblings, roommates, or friends of the tenant.
+Even though some occupants may not be obligated to pay rent (for example, a 5-year-old child), it is still imperative the landlord knows who is living in the apartment.

 6. Applicant’s Current & Previous Addresses